 Rolig artikel.
 Har läst en hel del om olika kulturer men lik förbannat så utgår man automatiskt och felaktigt att alla andra är konstiga.
 Det normala ska man nog kasta ut ur fönstret.
 Lite lustigt att jag inte sett artikeln förrän 2 år efter att den publicerades.

-Totally agree with the above, the meetings drive me crazy, as does the lack of actual work time (not all though).
 There is one small point i feel missed.
 Swedes love managers, there are more managers in my company than people that work.
 You can't earn more money than your manager so we need to make you a manager.

 Friday = P O E T'S day Piss Off Early, Tomorrow's Saturday